This is some text inside of a div block.

 Walking and Running Skills

 Your toddler walks independently with improved balance and coordination at 18 months.
 Most children this age can walk backward several steps and begin running with a wide-based gait.
-According to the CDC's developmental milestones, approximately 90% of 18-month-olds walk without holding onto furniture or walls.
+Approximately 90% of 18-month-olds walk without holding onto furniture or walls.

 Your child's running appears stiff-legged with arms held high for balance.
 Falls occur frequently as they master speed control and turning corners.
 Create safe spaces for practice by removing sharp-edged furniture and securing area rugs.